 Subproportionality implies the certainty effect, which constitutes the special case of p = 1.
-Therefore, is satisfied for any $\lambda$ , q such that $0 < \lambda$ , q < 1.9 There is also ample evidence for general common-ratio violations that do not involve a sure outcome (Kahneman and Tversky, 1979; MacCrimmon and Larsson, 1979; Loomes and Sugden, 1987; Nebout and Dubois, 2014; Chark, Chew, and Zhong, 2016).
-This feature of subproportional probability weights has another crucial implication: It produces an aversion to compounding of probability weights (Segal, 1987a,b, 1990).
+Therefore, is satisfied for any λ , q such that $0 < \lambda$, q < 1.9 This feature of subproportional probability weights has a crucial implication: It produces an aversion to compounding of probability weights (Segal, 1987a,b, 1990).
 We will use this insight when we discuss aspects of uncertainty resolution.
+There is also ample evidence for general common-ratio violations that do not involve a sure outcome (e.g. Loomes and Sugden (1987); Nebout and Dubois (2014)).